 If it is your first time in Amman, check out 101 Things to do in Jordan after you read about the best breakfast places in Amman.

-Mannaquesh (also often spelt Mannaesh) is breakfast pizza in Amman.
+Mannaquesh (also often spelt Mannaesh) is breakfast pizza in Amman and a popular Jordanian food.
 Traditional mannaqesh is a round dough topped with zaatar (thyme mixture with salt, sumac and sesame seeds) and olive oil and baked in a fire oven.
 You can also try an array of different options depending on the restaurant.
 I like the halloumi (a salty cheese), and eggs and dried meat.
 I usually order all three types for just a few JD

 The best place to have Mannaqesh in Amman is listed below!